abieler/ices-desktop/README.md

      http://julialang.org/downloads/

-  2. if it does not exist, create the file `.juliarc.jl` in your home directory (where you also have .bashrc etc) add the following line to the .juliarc.jl file:
+  2. if it does not exist, create the file `.juliarc.jl` in your home directory (where you also have .bashrc etc).
+Then add the following line to the .juliarc.jl file:

      ```
      push!(LOAD_PATH, pwd())
      ```

-     This includes the current directory in which julia is run to the LOAD_PATH.
+     This includes the current directory in which julia is running to the LOAD_PATH.
 (The list of places where Julia looks for modules to load)